Once a week.

-- At a demonstration on Friday, Musk unveiled the company's latest progress, including that it had successfully installed its interface in the skulls of multiple pigs.
+- At a demonstration, Musk unveiled the company's latest progress, including that it had successfully installed its interface in the skulls of multiple pigs.

 Elon Musk's Neuralink is getting closer to its wildly ambitious goal of building a machine that links our brains to computers.
 This "brain-machine interface" would first be used for medical purposes, like helping paraplegics walk or treating degenerative diseases.